BeverCRM/TimeTrackingApp/README.md

 # TimeTrackingApp
-Time tracknig desktop application that connects to MS CRM.
+Time tracking desktop application that connects to MS CRM.